AymanxMohamed/Tick-Tac-Toe-Game/README.md

 #### login

-    If the server is opend so the player will  go to the authontication stage
+    If the server is opened so the player will  go to the authontication stage

 <p align="center">
        <img src="https://github.com/AymanxMohamed/Tick-Tac-Toe-Game/blob/main/00%20Project%20Materials/05%20Images/00%20Client/login/02.jpg" alt="Build Status">
 </p>

-    if the player name is wrong he will got an error from server
+    if the player name is wrong he will get an error from server

 <p align="center">
        <img src="https://github.com/AymanxMohamed/Tick-Tac-Toe-Game/blob/main/00%20Project%20Materials/05%20Images/00%20Client/login/03.jpg" alt="Build Status">
 </p>

-    and if the password is wrong he will also got an error
+    and if the password is wrong he will also get an error

 <p align="center">
        <img src="https://github.com/AymanxMohamed/Tick-Tac-Toe-Game/blob/main/00%20Project%20Materials/05%20Images/00%20Client/login/04.jpg" alt="Build Status">